CBSE Syllabus for Class 12 Physics Academic Year 2020-2021

 Chapter 7 – Alternating Current

-In a circuit consisting of Alternating Current, the change in the current and the electromotive force can be seen with respect to time.
+In a circuit that involves Alternating Current, changes in current and electromotive force can be observed as a function of time.

 Chapter 8 – Electromagnetic Waves

 When there is a discrepancy between Ampere’s Law and observed behavior, the addition of an extra current is necessary to resolve the inconsistency.
 This extra current is known as the displacement current.
 The displacement current behaves as a source of the magnetic field, much like the conduction current.

 Chapter 9 – Ray Optics and Optical Instruments

 The laws of reflection and refraction are applicable to all surfaces and pairs of media at the point of incidence.